 Students at third-cycle level must have completed first and second-cycle degrees, either in Sweden or abroad, or have equivalent qualifications.
 To meet the basic entry requirements for PhD programmes, applicants must have a second-cycle degree or have completed studies comprising at least 240 higher education credits, of which at least 60 credits were awarded at second-cycle level, or have completed a corresponding programme in another country or have equivalent qualifications.

 Specific entry requirements

 Specific entry requirements vary from subject to subject.
-These requirements must be considered totally necessary for a student to be able to complete the programme.
+These requirements must be considered essentialfor a student to be able to complete the programme.
 Often these requirements stipulate knowledge acquired in higher education but specific vocational experience may also be required.
-The specific entry requirements are listed in the subject area's general syllabus.
+The specific entry requirements are listed in the general syllabus of the subject area.